CaptainCodeman/civil-date/readme.md

 # civil-date

-A lightweight utility for handling **timezone-independent calendar dates**.
+A lightweight utility (1,398 bytes minified, 655 bytes gzipped) for handling **timezone-independent calendar dates**.

 A "civil date" refers to a standard calendar day (Year-Month-Day) used for administrative and everyday purposes.
 Unlike a timestamp, it represents a whole day regardless of the time or the user's location.